The lucky black cats who have lit up their owners’ lives

 “Rosie and I returned home to my mum in June and Rosie is now the most confident little cat.
 She loves the outside.
 I’ve had her neutered, chipped and insured so hopefully Rosie will now live her best life with us.”

-Cherry and Josie
+Black cat Cherry and owner, Josie

 Diagnosed with type 1 diabetes in May 2019 and suffering with her mental health, Josie McGreal from East Yorkshire found an unexpected companion in Cherry.